ANNarchy/ANNarchy/docs/manual/SpikeSynapse.rst

     FatigueSynapse = Synapse(
         parameters = """
-            tau = 1000 : postsynaptic # Time constant of the trace is 1 second
+            tau = 1000 : post-synaptic # Time constant of the trace is 1 second
-            dec = 0.05 : postsynaptic # Decrement of the trace
+            dec = 0.05 : post-synaptic # Decrement of the trace
         """,
         equations = """
             tau * dtrace/dt + trace = 1.0 : min = 0.0